Last updated: April 2, 2026

 Military service members may terminate a residential lease under the federal Servicemembers Civil Relief Act (SCRA) with 30 days' written notice when they receive permanent change of station orders or deployment orders for 90 days or more.
 This right applies nationwide and cannot be waived by the lease.

 Domestic violence, sexual assault, and stalking survivors may have early termination rights under state law.
-Most states provide some form of lease termination protection for tenants who are victims of domestic violence — though the specific requirements (documentation, notice period, and qualifying circumstances) vary by state.
-Check your state's specific provisions or contact a local domestic violence organization for guidance.
+Alabama may provide lease termination protections for tenants who are victims of domestic violence, with specific requirements regarding documentation, notice period, and qualifying circumstances.
+Review Alabama's specific provisions or contact a local domestic violence organization for guidance.